-It addresses proportions, placement and construction of the head and features, shadow shapes, and even edge quality.
+The first half of this portrait drawing tutorial is all about drawing the 'block-in,' which can be thought of as a map or blueprint.
+It is a detailed line drawing that addresses proportions, placement and construction of the head and features, shadow shapes, and even edge quality.

 Step one!
 Decide how large you want your drawing to be on your paper.

-Jot down a measurement that will indicate the size of the drawing, such as the height, as I have done here.
+Jot down a measurement that will indicate the height of the drawing, as I have done here.

 This means that you start with the largest, most general measurements (such as the height and width), and then move to incrementally smaller measurements until you get to the smallest, most specific ones.